etiry/cohens-kappa-JS/README.md

 disagreements (you give a restaurant 5 stars, I give it 4) as less disagree-ing than others (you give it 5 stars and I give it 1).

-CKJS is written entirely in javascript and can be used in the browser.

 ## How to interpret kappa
 If you are unfamiliar with kappa statistics, this is a very brief overview of what they are.
 In essence, kappa is computed by first calculating how much agreement